mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *fear doesn't exist anywhere except in the mind.*
+> *rhetoric is the art of ruling the minds of men.*

 </div>
 <!-- quote-end -->